Sonna/service-worker-lifecycle/README.md

     <link rel="serviceworker" href="/serviceworker2.js" scope="/myapp/">
 ```

-Also "avoid changing the URL of your service worker script" <sup>[2](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#avoid_changing_the_url_of_your_service_worker_script)</sup>, since a previously registered Service Worker at the same scope when trump any newer Serivce Worker that gets registered and potentially cause old cached information to be served on the website.
+Also "avoid changing the URL of your service worker script" <sup>[\[2\]](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#avoid_changing_the_url_of_your_service_worker_script "Avoid changing the url of your service worker script")</sup>, since a previously registered Service Worker at the same scope when trump any newer Serivce Worker that gets registered and potentially cause old cached information to be served on the website.

 ### `Promise`